arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 ## Process

+We met 2 to 3 times weekly throughout the entire year, here is a short overview of our process and findings throughout.

 ### Semester 1

 #### Research Questions

 Here, we already examined the power structures inherent in radio broadcasting technology.
-Early on, the question of hegemony present t
+Early on, the question of hegemony present throughout the ideation

-#### Abstract
+#### Curatorial text for the first semester

+The introductory text used in the first semester on aethercomms v1.0:

-Radio as a Subversive Exercise
+Radio as a Subversive Exercise.\
-Radio is a prescriptive technology.
-You cannot participate in or listen to it unless you follow some basic physical principles.
+Radio is a prescriptive technology.\
+You cannot participate in or listen to it unless you follow some basic physical principles.\
-Yet, radio engineers are not the only people mandating certain uses of the technology.
-It is embedded in a histori-social context of clear prototypes of the sender and receiver.
-Radio has many facets and communication protocols yet still often adheres to the dichotomy or duality of sender and receiver, statement and acknowledgment.
-The radio tells you what to do, and how to interact with it.
-Radio has an always identifiable dominant and subordinate part.
+Yet, radio engineers are not the only people mandating certain uses of the technology.\
+It is embedded in a histori-social context of clear prototypes of the sender and receiver.\
+Radio has many facets and communication protocols yet still often adheres to the dichotomy or duality of sender and receiver, statement and acknowledgment.\
+The radio tells you what to do, and how to interact with it.\
+Radio has an always identifiable dominant and subordinate part.\
-Are there instances of rebellion against this schema?
-Places, modes, and instances where radio is anarchic?
-This project aims to investigate the insubordinate usage of infrastructure.
+Are there instances of rebellion against this schema?\
+Places, modes, and instances where radio is anarchic?\
+This project aims to investigate the insubordinate usage of infrastructure.\
-Its frequencies.
+Its frequencies.\
-It's all around us.
+It's all around us.\
-Who is to stop us?
+Who is to stop us?\

 {% include video id="9acmRbG1mV0" provider="youtube" %}

+##### The Distance Sensors

+The distance sensor as a contactless and intuitive control element:

+TODO: Insert Video

+{% include gallery id="semester_1_process" caption="Construction of the sensors" %}

+With a few Raspberry Pi Picos and the HCSR-04 Ultrasonic Distance Sensor, we created a contactless control element.
+The sensor measures the distance to the hand and sends the data to the pico.
+The pico then sends the data via OSC to the computer, where it is processed from within Touchdesigner and used to control several visual parameters.
+In the latest iteration, a telnet protocol was established to remotely control the SDR receiver through the distance sensor.
+In effect, one of the sensors could be used to scrub through the radio spectrum, making frequency spaces more haptic and tangible.

+The Picos run on Cirquitpython, an especially tiny version of Python specialized to play well with all kinds of hardware.
+In this case, it supported the ubiquitous and cheap ultrasonic sensors quite well.
+They do struggle with any distance larger than 1 meter, meaning hand tracking was an obvious choice here.
+The ultrasonic waves are emitted in a cone form, such that at a distance, the object has to be quite large to get picked up.
+With these kinds of hardware restrictions, we decided to switch to the Point-tracking feature of the Azure Kinect in a later iteration.

 ## Mid-Term Exhibition

 {% include gallery id="midterm-exhibition" caption="The Midterm Exhibition 2023" %}

-In the Mid-Term Exhibition
-TODO
+After the first presentation with the Sensors, we saw no immediate productive way forward with frequencies.
+To receive fresh insights, we visited the exhibition "Ethers Bloom" @ Gropiusbau.

+### Ethers Bloom

+One of the exhibits there was by the artist Mimi Ọnụọha (Ọnụọha, 2021), displaying network cables as the central material in traditional religious and spiritual practices.

+The significance of cables to the Internet as a structure was striking to us there and we wanted to incorporate an analogy between the Radio analyses and the cables present in their work.
+In the end, antennas are also just the end of a long cable.
+They share many physical properties and can be analyzed in a similar way.

+Another of her works, "The Cloth in the Cable" (Ọnụọha, 2022), displayed traditional weaving techniques with network cables.
+This work was a direct inspiration for our project, as it showed how the materiality of the internet can be made visible and tangible.

 ## Semester 2

 What is left over in the absence of the network of networks, the internet?
 What are the Material and Immaterial Components of a metanetwork?
 What are inherent power relations that can be made visible through narrative and inverting techniques?
 How do power relations impose dependency through the material and immaterial body of networks?

 ## Methods

 We applied a variety of methods to explore the questions we posed in the first semester.
 Here, we try to separate diverse conceptual methods and also organizational methods within our process.

 ### Narrative Techniques

-From several Brainstorming sessions and to a large portin also induced by the literary and theatrical loops sessions we discovered science fiction and climate fiction, as well as disaster fiction as a powerful artistic tool which also holds explorative potential for our research.
+From several Brainstorming sessions and a large portion also induced by the literary and theatrical loops sessions, we discovered science fiction and climate fiction, as well as disaster fiction as a powerful artistic tool that also holds explorative potential for our research.

 #### Disaster Fiction / Science Fiction

-Disaster fiction serves as an analytic tool which lends itself to the method of Infrastructure Inversion (Francis Hunger) TODO
+Disaster fiction serves as an analytic tool that lends itself to the method of Infrastructure Inversion (Francis Hunger) TODO

 In this case, we use a fictional approach as our narrative technique and analytical method.
 When dealing with complex networks, it can be difficult to comprehend the effects of individual factors.
-Therefore, canceling out single factors provides a better understanding of what they contribute to.
+Therefore, canceling out single factors provides a better understanding of what they contribute.
 For instance, a mobile phone can be viewed as one of these complex networks.
 Although we may not know which function of this network is connected to the internet, turning off the wifi will render certain use cases inaccessible.
 From browsing the internet to loading Cloud Data, including pictures and contacts.
 Scaling up, the entanglement of global networks can be studied through their disappearance.
-In this dystopian future our narrative takes pace.
+In this dystopian future, our narrative takes pace.

 #### Non-linear storytelling

 As a chatbot served as our narrator, it has the inbuilt restriction of being merely reactive.
 Compared to a linear story unfolding to the reader, here much more power and control is given to the reader.
 The reader can ask questions and the chatbot will answer them.
 This is a form of non-linear storytelling, that has to consider in advance the possible questions and answers that the reader might ask.
-Large Language model take away a lot of the anticipatory burden from us, since coherency is maintained within the conceptual limits of an LLM.
+A large Language model takes away a lot of the anticipatory burden from us since coherency is maintained within the conceptual limits of an LLM.

-From a narratological perspective, the chatbot with its own hidden knowledge and an agenda by itself as a direct conversation participant is highly interesting.
+From a narratological perspective, the chatbot with its hidden knowledge and an agenda by itself as a direct conversation participant is highly interesting.

-Throughout the year of working on this project we collected several research topics which had a deeper potential but weren't able to combine these into a stringent topic.
+Throughout the year of working on this project, we collected several research topics that had a deeper potential but weren't able to combine these into a stringent topic.
 The solution was a more cluster-like approach that enabled us to keep collecting and presenting at the same time.
 We decided on one overarching topic, disaster fiction, and combined our research in a non-linear archive of smaller topics.
 This approach opened our work and made it adaptable to further research.

-With the question of underlying power structures in mind, we decided to shed light on background infrastructure rather then bluntly pointing at power structures already in place
+With the question of underlying power structures in mind, we decided to shed light on background infrastructure rather than bluntly pointing at power structures already in sight.

 #### Knowledge Cluster

 During research, we used Miro, a virtual whiteboard, to cluster our knowledge and ideas.
 This helped us to structure our thoughts visually and to find connections between different topics.
 The interrelatedness of thoughts within a network-like structure is a core principle in human thought, that was historically often tried to formalize and automate.
 A prominent example is the Zettelkasten Method (Niklas Luhmann) which is a method of knowledge management that uses a network of interconnected notes.
-The Miro board is one digital version of this method, which we used to structure our thoughts and ideas.
+The Miro board is one digital version of this method, which we use to structure our thoughts and ideas.
 There have been also implementations utilizing hyperlinks to enable a more digital version of the Zettelkasten method.

 Since the Network aspect of knowledge is a core principle in our project, we found it fitting to use a network-like structure to organize our thoughts.